The Purpose Of This Project - Background Information

 From the Sunday of First Fruits, 50 days are then counted, determining the day of the Feast of Pentecost, which is also always on a Sunday.
 The two undated Moedim of First Fruits and Pentecost are the only ones which cannot always be placed in the calendar on their precise historical dates with certainty.

-Many think that this method is incorrect and that First Fruits should be strictly dated relative to other springtime celebrations.
+Many think that this method is incorrect and that First Fruits (and so also Passover) should be strictly dated relative to other springtime celebrations.
 Supported by reasons given above, I have choosen to go by what the Bible has to say.
-And as we saw above, the Bible connects First Fruits to barley ripeness and to the day after the weekly Sabbath, not a yearly Sabbath.
-On another related point, many (almost all) state that there are seven Feasts while, as we will now also see, the Bible clearly says there are three.
-We will follow the Bible in this case also.
+And as we saw above, the Bible connects First Fruits to barley ripeness and to the day after the undated weekly Sabbath, not any yearly dated one.
+The absence of specified dates for First Fruits and Pentecost is confirmed in Numbers 28 - 29, which reiterates the dates for all dated celebrations with these two again being the exceptions.

 ________